Troubsko: History

 The first written mention of Troubsko is from 1237 when Robert from Troubsko is cited as a witness in a charter of King Wenceslaus I. The ownership of the village at that time was fragmented to limit several owners.
-In 1317–1389 there was a feudal estate of the Olomouc bishopric.
+In 1317–1389, there was a feudal estate of the Olomouc bishopric.
 In 1349, Luder from the Dominican Order in Brno bought a part of Troubsko and donated it to the Herburk monastery.
 This part of the village was administratively separated from the remaining larger part for a long time.
-After the transfer of assets of Herburk monastery to a Jesuit college in 1578–1581, it became a part of the Řečkovice estate.
+After the transfer of assets of Herburk monastery to a Jesuit college in 1578–1581, it became part of the Řečkovice estate.

 The greater part of Troubsko was divided into unequal shares that changed owners frequently, and during the 14th and 15th centuries were held by various noble families.
 Matyáš Munk from Ivančice bought the whole village and from 1573 until 1609 is cited as the only owner.
 In these years he had also began the construction of a castle in the site of a former fortress.
-Next owners of the estate were Karel Elder of Zierotin, Albrecht von Wallenstein or Jiří Rupert Hausperský.
+The next owners of the estate were Karel Elder of Zierotin, Albrecht von Wallenstein and Jiří Rupert Hausperský.

 Troubsko reached the greatest economic and cultural development in 1735–1806, during the rule of the Sekora of Sekenberg family.
 The family devoted themselves to the economy, expanded the number of artisans and supported fish farming and forestry.

 In 1826, the estate was acquired by Leopold Hodák.
-At this time, a school and the railway were constructed.
+At this time, the school and the railway were constructed.
 The village was promoted to a market town in 1876, but later lost the title.
-In the early 20th century cultural and social development took place.
+In the early 20th century, cultural and social development took place.

 Transport

-The D1 motorway from Prague to Brno passes through the municipality.
+The D1 motorway from Prague to Brno runs through the municipality.

 Troubsko is located on the railway line Brno–Rapotice.